 Well, that’s actually true.

 Lauri Quinn Loewenberg, a dream expert, surveyed 5,000 people and found that the most common dream her participants had experienced was that their mate was cheating on them.
 Other common dreams include: being chased, teeth falling out, or feeling embarrassed.
-All of these dreams denote some kind of negativity and have implications of insecurity as well.
+All of these dreams denote some kind of negativity or have implications of insecurity.
 Have you had any of these dreams or something like it?
 It could mean that you have a few skeletons desperate to get out of that closet you just won’t open.
 Those same skeletons could be poisoning your dating life, your friendships, and yes, even your career!

-Decoding.
 Figure out what it is that your dream is telling you and proactively solve whatever it is that may be lying dormant in your subconscious.
 Your insecurities and negative feelings project onto others even if you don’t realize it.
-For instance, if you are having the dream in which your mate is cheating on you, it may mean you have some trust issues you need to work out.
+If you are having the dream in which your mate is cheating on you, it may mean you have some trust issues you need to work out.
 You can actually project those negative feelings onto your partner in your waking life without even knowing it.
-You may have developed this trust issue from a past relationship with someone, and it needs to be confronted by you before it poisons your future relationships.
+For instance, you may have developed this trust issue from a past relationship with someone.
+You must confront this issue before it poisons your future relationships.

 None of us can hide from the truth of our emotions.
-Even if we choose to ignore them they will find us in a dream, in a friend or maybe in our careers.
-Often times our emotions hold us back from being successful at work because we don’t feel good enough.
+Even if we choose to ignore them they will find us in a dream, and perhaps, in a friend, mate or even our careers.
+Often times our emotions hold us back from being successful at work because we don’t feel adequate.
 Remember that you are worth it.
 Actor Johnny Depp once said:

 “As a teenager, I was so insecure.
 I was the type of guy that never fitted in because he never dared to choose.
 I was convinced I had absolutely no talent at all.
 For nothing.
 And that thought took away all my ambition too.”

 Are your dreams telling you something?
 Yes, they are.
 Perhaps it’s time to listen.